 Another potential advantage of a sectoral CDM is that it can increase opportunities for CDM development in LDCs and SIDS and thereby redress the geographical inequity that currently characterises the CDM.
 Since CDM is a voluntary market-based mechanism, private sector investment activities have tended to gravitate to countries where transaction costs and investment risks are low.
 For the same reasons, investments have also tended to flow to projects that promise to generate substantial amounts of CERs.
-Most CDM projects in LDCs and SIDS lack these qualities; that is, they are typically small projects with relatively few CERs and are perceived as having high transaction costs, and provide significant benefits to underrepresented regions.
+Most CDM projects in LDCs and SIDS lack these qualities; that is, they are typically small projects with relatively few CERs and are perceived as having high transaction costs.
+A sectoral CDM, therefore, can generate more CERs, reduce transaction costs, and provide significant benefits to underrepresented regions.